onaio/valigetta/README.md

 # Valigetta

-A Python Sotfware Development Kit (SDK) for managing keys and decrypting submissions from ODK servers.
+A Python Software Development Kit (SDK) for managing keys and decrypting submissions from ODK servers.

 ## Development